 Admitting that we or our businesses have issues doesn’t make anyone less effective, capable, or successful as an entrepreneur.
 It just makes them normal.
 I’ve yet to meet a “perfect” business.
 I’ve found that the ones that pretend to be perfect tend to have bigger issues than the rest!
 Everyone and every business has issues.
 The trick is turning an issue into a solution.

 Having issues doesn’t matter as much as how you choose to solve them.
 The methods you employ and the time frame in which you address them make all the difference.
 It could mean the difference between wild success or a business missing its goals and objectives.
 At worst, it could ultimately mean having to shut down and fold up.

-Having worked with 60+ businesses over the past decade, from start-ups to multimillion-dollar organizations, I see the same mistakes over and over when it comes to tackling issues.
+I’ve worked with 80+ businesses over the past decade, from start-ups to multimillion-dollar organizations.
+And I see the same mistakes over and over when it comes to tackling issues.

 Solve Those Issues!

 Take a team I’ve worked with as an example.
 During one of their recent quarterlies, they opened up and admitted that they didn’t solve many issues as a team.
 (That’s an issue to solve in its own right.)

 The same issues kept coming up time and again.
 They realized they had conversation after conversation about the same thing without making much progress.
 Nothing seemed to go away, and if it did, it soon came back.